LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ## Introduction

-As a typical R user, most of the times, I don't care too much about the details, and I only want to find something easy and works.
-However, by the time I wrote this tutorial, I found many materials on the internet about web-scraping using R were out-dated, and it made my life very hard.
+As a typical R user, most of the times, I only want to find something easy and works.
+However, by the time I wrote this tutorial, I found many materials on the internet about web-scraping using R were out-dated, and it made my life really hard.
 So after I read tons of blogs, Stack Overflow answers, and package documents, I think I need to create tutorials to make your lives much more comfortable.

 ## Some Fundamentals

-+ Knowledge of HTML, CSS, and Javascript is preferable but not required
++ Knowledge of HTML, CSS, Javascript and regular expression is preferable but not required
 + Understanding of basic R
 + Required packages(tidyverse, stringr, rvest, RSelenium, seleniumPipes)
-+ Required gadgets(CSS SelectorGadget, chrome)
++ Other requirements(CSS SelectorGadget, Chrome)
+(Learning resources are inside the links)

-## Creating your first scraper
+## Create your first scraper

++ A simple scrapper that scrapes Pikachu's information

+## Simple Scrapping using rvest

+## Transform and Store Scrapping Results

 ## Case studies

 1. Scrape heroes' data of Heroes of the Storm
 2. Scrape Google search results
 1. Scrape Google images
-3. Scrape Twitch without API
+3. Scrape Twitch

 ## Quick Lookup Table

-**The followings are examples of dealing with specific web-scraping tasks.**
+**The followings are simple examples of dealing with specific web-scraping tasks.**
-(You can suggest more specific use cases, I'll add them here if I know how to do that.)
+(You can suggest more specific use cases, I'll add them here if I know how to do them.)

 1. Use loops for automatic scrapping
 1. How to scrape tables